i-am-ravi-prakash/leanrning/java/collections.md

 - List is an interface which is used to represent a group of individual objects as a single entity where duplicates are allowed and order of elements must be maintained.
 - We can differentiate duplicates by using index, and we can maintain the insertion order by using index.
 Hence, index plays a very important role in List interface.

+**NOTE**: All the methods defined in the Collection interface are available in List interface.
+There are some List interface specific methods which are as follows:

+- **void add(int index, Object o)** It adds the object into the list at the given index.
+- **boolean addAll(int index, Collection c)** It adds the collection at the given index.
+- **Object get(int index)** It returns the object present at the given index, returns null if anything is not present the given index.
+- **Object set(int index, Object newObj)**  It updates the value of object present at the given index with the new object and returns the old object.
+- **int indexOf(Object o)** It return the index of first occurence of object.
+- **int lastIndexOf(Object o)** It returns the last index of occurence of the object.
+- **Iterator iterator()** It is used to to iterate through the list.

+There are three implementation classes of List interface:
+1. ArrayList
+2. LinkedList
+3. Vector

+Stack is the child class of Vector.

+# ArrayList

+This is the implementation class of List interface.

+- The underlying data structure of ArrayList is resizable or growable array.
+- Duplicates are allowed.
+- Insertion order is maintained.
+- Heteregeneous objects are allowed.
+- Null insertion is possible.